Jump to accessibility statement Skip to content

 3. Stay connected

 Staying connected with others can help tackle feelings of loneliness and boost our self-esteem.
 Reaching out to friends and family now and again could help ease any worries you might be having and it’s good to chat to people who know you best.
-Read more about how to deal with homesickness.
+Read more about how to deal with homesickness at university.
 Also, try and chat to new people and make new friends.
-Although it can be daunting, most people are in the same position as you, so be sure to say hi to the person you’re sitting next to in your lecture or if you’re feeling extra brave, you could ask how they are or how their day is going.
+Although it can be daunting, most people are in the same position as you, so be sure to say hi to the person you’re sitting next to in your lecture, or if you’re feeling extra brave, you could ask how they are or how their day is going.

 Two students sitting in a campus cafe chatting